Get PrEPared for PrEP

 The guidelines are very thorough and will likely serve as a future reference in your care for patients on PrEP, so it’s good practice to review them prior to discussing PrEP with your patients.
 In clinical practice, we’ve found that patients have many questions about PrEP during the initial conversation, such as “How does it work?”, “What are the side effects?”, and “Do I have to use condoms with this medication?”, and this document will help you prepare to address their questions.

-Based on the local epidemiology of new HIV cases, DHSP asks health care providers to consider PrEP for the following groups:
+Based on the local epidemiology of new HIV cases, DHSP asks health care providers to discuss PrEP with all sexually active patients and offer PrEP to patients if they indicate the following:

 3. Discuss PrEP with your patient.

-If your patient is in one of the above risk groups, talk with him or her about PrEP.
+If your patient is sexually active, inform them about PrEP.
 Based on our experience, the following are key talking points to help your patient understand how PrEP works:

-• Adherence – Explain that only studies of daily dosing have proven the efficacy of PrEP.
+• Adherence – Explain that studies have proven the efficacy of PrEP.
 Explain that adherence is associated with how well the drug protects against HIV.
-If taken daily, as prescribed, the medication is up to 99% effective in preventing HIV acquisition.
+When taken as prescribed, via an oral pill or bi-monthly injection, the medication is up to 99% effective in preventing HIV acquisition.

-• Side effects – Most common side effects include nausea or bloating, which usually improves after the first few weeks.
-Most patients can tolerate this if they are warned about it in advance.
-Another much less common side effect is mild worsening of kidney function (decreased creatinine clearance), which usually normalizes after discontinuation of the medication.
+• Side effects – Most common side effects of oral PrEP medications include nausea or bloating, which usually improves after the first few weeks.
+The most common side effects of injectable PrEP include injection site reactions such as pain, redness, ors welling.
+Most patients can tolerate these if they are warned about it in advance.
+Different formulations come with other, less common side effects.
+For patients prescribed tenofovir disoproxil-fumarate/emtricitabine (Truvada), this includes a mild change of kidney function (decreased creatinine clearance), which usually normalizes after discontinuation of the medication.
+For patients prescribed tenofovir alafenamide/emtricitabine, less common side effects include weight gain and a slight increase in cholesterol.
+Consider shared decision-making when prescribing to patients who may have concerns based on previous medical history.

 • Condoms– Condoms are still very important.
-Inform your patient that PrEP does not protect against STDs and that the best form of protection for these is condoms.
+Inform your patient that PrEP does not protect against STDs and that the best form of protection for STD prevention is condoms.
 Cases of chlamydia, gonorrhea, and syphilis (primary, secondary, and congenital) have all increased for the first time since 2006, which further highlights the importance of encouraging concurrent condom and PrEP use.
-If a patient reports decreased or no condom use after starting PrEP, this is not a reason to withhold the medication.
-Instead continue PrEP due to his or her elevated risk and continue to screen for STDs and provide education.
+If a patient reports decreased, or no condom use, after starting PrEP, this is not a reason to withhold the medication.
+Instead continue PrEP due to their elevated risk and continue to screen for STDs and provide education.

 • Signs of acute HIV infection – Inform patients of signs of acute HIV infection such as a flu- or mono-like illness, fever, or diarrhea.
-They should return to the office as soon as possible if these symptoms develop.
+If these symptoms develop, they should return to the office as soon as possible.

 4. Complete Screening Labs & Review Medical Contraindications.